UW-PSI/SalishSeaModel-analysis/README.md

 :License: Apache License, Version 2.0

 All contents in this repository copyright 2022 by Rachael Mueller and [University of Washington](https://www.pugetsoundinstitute.org).
 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0.
-Please see the [LICENSE](/LICENSE) file for details of the license and reference this repository if using or adapting this code for publications, presentations, or reports.
+Please see the [LICENSE](/LICENSE) file for details of the license and reference this repository if using or adapting this work.